-Very often, the feeling of being detached from other people comes from being overly self-absorbed.
+Very often, the feeling of being alienated from other people comes from being overly self-absorbed.
 And here, I’m not talking about narcissists and sociopaths.

-Anyone can be a little too focused on their own feelings and thoughts.
+Anyone can focus on their own feelings and thoughts a little too much.
 It can stem from one’s personality traits or mental illness.
 For example, it often happens to introverts and overthinkers, as well as anxious and depressed people.
-A constant negative self-talk is a form of self-absorption too.
+Constant negative self-talk is a form of self-absorption too.

 To deal with self-absorption, try to put yourself in someone else’s shoes.
 It means imagining how they feel and think about a situation or in general.
 When someone is telling you things about themselves, actually listen and try to think why it is important for them and they are sharing it with you.